tmp2tmp/eee/docs/runtime_errors.md

 Invalid function calls (ambiguous calls or calls that have no matching functions) generate runtime errors as exceptions:
 &nbsp; &nbsp; ```vane::multifunction_error::invalid_call``` &nbsp; derived from ```std::runtime_error```.
 But not 100% compatible with the C++ language call-resolution behaviors.
+&nbsp;

 For debugging:
 Though not 100% compatible, calling the function call operator of the co-class(FX) of a mult\_func